mateolafalce/SOLotery_Source/README.md

 ## Traceability

 Since everything is validated by blockchain, you can have a clear record of all transactions in daylight.
-All the source code of the program running on the block chain is available [here](https://github.com/mateolafalce/SOLotery/blob/main/lib.rs)
+All the source code of the program running on the blockchain is available [here](https://github.com/mateolafalce/SOLotery/blob/main/lib.rs)

 ## Security